 - Short-term assisted leave may be granted to an employee for the purpose of improvement of professional skills, and may include attendance at courses, conferences, workshops and meetings. - 2.
-An employee shall not normally be eligible for short-term assisted leave until he/she has accrued seniority equivalent to three (3) years of full-time service. - Short-term assisted leave shall be for four (4) months or less. - 4.
-Employees shall apply for short-term assisted leave in writing to the President or his/her designate via the appropriate supervisor. - 5.
-With the approval of the President or his/her designate, the employee shall be compensated for expenses incurred during the leave. - 6.
+An employee shall not normally be eligible for short-term assisted leave until they have accrued seniority equivalent to three (3) years of full-time service. - 3.
+Short-term assisted leave shall be for four (4) months or less. - 4.
+Employees shall apply for short-term assisted leave in writing to the Associate Vice-President, People and Culture or their designate via the appropriate supervisor.

+- 5. With the approval of the Associate Vice-President, People and Culture or their designate, the employee shall be compensated for expenses incurred during the leave. - 6.
 Any assisted leave of a week or less shall be at full salary.